Skip to content

 The WHEN — QPulse and the Zero-Line Cross

 QPulse is the second indicator in the Sage Trading System — the WHEN.
-It's a volume-normalized momentum oscillator that tells you the exact moment buyers are taking over from sellers (or vice versa).
-The signal is elegant in its simplicity: when QPulse crosses the zero line, that's your entry trigger.
+Volume Profile tells you where a trade can happen.
+QPulse tells you when the side in control changes.
+The signal is simple: when QPulse crosses the zero line at a real level, that is your entry trigger.

 What QPulse Actually Measures